 On one side, we find high energy emissions, such as gamma rays or X-rays.
 These can expel ions (atoms that lose one or more electrons) that, in the long run, can cause damage to molecular structures.

 There are forms of low energy radiation at the other end of the spectrum, such as the radio waves generated by mobile phones & Bluetooth devices.
 These forms of radiation do not have enough energy to remove the electrons from the atoms, so they do not have any capacity to damage DNA, let alone to ‘generate’ viruses from cells.

 About this issue, false or uncontested information has also been seen lately on social networks, announcing the cause-effect relationship between coronavirus cases and the prevalence of 5G.

-It was the case of two appeared on the social network Facebook (already withdrawn).
-One of them showed the supposed coincidence between the implementation of 5G and the regions with the highest number of cases in the United States; in another, the high implementation of 5G technology in Wuhan, the first epicenter of the pandemic.
+It was the case of two who appeared on the social network Facebook (already withdrawn).
+One of them showed the supposed coincidence between the implementation of 5G and the regions with the highest number of cases in the United States; in another, the high implementation of 5G technology in Wuhan, the first epicentre of the pandemic.

-Wuhan indeed was one of the first urban centers in the world to develop this technology, but not the only one.
-In September last year, China’s top three state-owned communication companies announced that this technology would be implemented in large cities, such as Wuhan, Guangzhou, Beijing, Guangzhou or Shanghai, the latter with less impact than the capital of Hubei.
+Wuhan indeed was one of the first urban centres in the world to develop this technology, but not the only one.
+In September last year, China’s top three state-owned communication companies announced that this technology would be implemented in large cities, such as Wuhan, Guangzhou, Beijing, Guangzhou or Shanghai, the latter with less impact than the capital Hubei.